chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 **Cast a Spell:** You can attempt to cast a spell while grappling or even while pinned (see below), provided its casting time is no more than 1 standard action, it has no somatic component, and you have in hand any material components or focuses you might need.
 Any spell that requires precise and careful action is impossible to cast while grappling or being pinned.
 If the spell is one that you can cast while grappling, you must make a Concentration check (DC 20 + spell level) or lose the spell.
 You don't have to make a successful grapple check to cast the spell.

 **Damage Your Opponent:** While grappling, you can deal damage to your opponent equivalent to an unarmed strike.
 Make an opposed grapple check in place of an attack.
-If you win, you deal nonlethal damage as normal for your unarmed strike (1d3 points for Medium attackers or 1d2 points for Small attackers, plus Strength modifiers).
+If you win, you deal nonlethal damage as normal for your unarmed strike ({% die_roll 1 3 0 %} points for Medium attackers or {% die_roll 1 2 0 %} points for Small attackers, plus Strength modifiers).
 If you want to deal lethal damage, you take a -4 penalty on your grapple check.

 _Exception:_ Monks deal more damage on an unarmed strike than other characters, and the damage is lethal.
 However, they can choose to deal their damage as nonlethal damage when grappling without taking the usual -4 penalty for changing lethal damage to nonlethal damage.